CDC Guidelines for Exposure to Coronavirus

 - If you still have symptoms check with your health provider.
 You still must remain quarantined.

 - You where fully vaccinated within the last 3 months and have no symptoms.

 - If you tested positive within the last 3 months and have completely recovered and have no symptoms.

 If you are unsure, check with your health provider.

 2021 Kenosha Little League Coronavirus Operational Plan Guidelines

 These are the current guidelines (subject to change depending on any further orders from the State of Wisconsin, Kenosha County or the City of Kenosha) and parameters that the Little Leaguers of Kenosha will be following.
 These guidelines apply to all Little League and tournament teams.

-There will be a designated entrance and exit to the park, the coaches, players and spectators should
+- Participants shall follow the designated entrance and exit to the park, the coaches, players and spectators

 Players, Managers and Coaches